 What Causes Doggie Breath?

-Your pooch comes up to give you a nice big kiss, and that breath almost knocks you out!
-Dog breath may smell a little different from human breath, and it may offend those not used to close encounters with dogs, but all in all, canine breath should not smell foul.
-If it is, something could be wrong.
+Dog breath may smell a little different from human breath (depending on the dental hygiene of the company you keep.)
+While it may offend those with sensitive noses or people who are not accustomed to close encounters with dogs, canine breath should never smell foul.
+If something doesn’t smell quite right, it means that something could be wrong.

 Give us your opinion on What Causes Doggie Breath?